Contact Us

 It’s worth noting that, to initiate and control charging, CCS uses PLC (Power Line Communication) as a way to communicate with the car, which is the system used for grid communication.

-This allows the vehicle to easily communicate with the grid as a “smart device”, but makes it incompatible with CHAdeMO and GB/T DC charging systems without a special adapter that isn’t easily available.
+This allows the vehicle to easily communicate with the grid as a “smart device”, but makes it incompatible with CHAdeMO and GB/T DC charging systems without a special adapter.
+For GB/T applications, a gb t to ccs2 adapter can provide the required connection between the two standards.

 An interesting recent development in the “DC plug wars” is that Tesla adopted the CCS2 standard for DC charging when it launched the Tesla Model 3 in Europe.